banner

 Trek to Everest Base Camp (5,364 m) Trek to Everest Base Camp (5,364 m)

 This day is dedicated to rest and acclimatization.
 You will organize your climbing gear, have discussions with your climbing guides, and prepare mentally for the challenging rotations ahead.
 You’ll also be introduced to the icefall, where future training will take place, and discuss the next phase of the climb.
+You'll undergo icefall training and practice using equipment like crampons, ropes, and ice axes.
+The icefall is one of the most dangerous parts of the climb, and it’s crucial to familiarize yourself with climbing techniques on the icy terrain.
+You’ll also sort out your climbing gear and check everything before starting your first rotation.

 Max Alt.
 5364m